Quantification of Credal Uncertainty: A Distance-Based Approach: Introduction

-\emph{Contributions.} We present a principled framework for multiclass credal uncertainty quantification that yields a family of measures of total, aleatoric, and epistemic uncertainty with clear semantics and strong computational properties.
-Our approach is distance-based, partly inspired by \citet{sale2023second}, but formulated for credal sets rather than second-order distributions, and grounded in the framework of Integral Probability Metrics (IPMs)~\citep{muller1997integral}.
+\emph{Contributions.} We present a principled framework for multiclass credal uncertainty quantification that yields a family of measures of total, aleatoric, and epistemic uncertainty with clear semantics and strong computational properties (Figure~\ref{fig:framework}).
+Our approach is distance-based, partly inspired by \citet{sale2024second}, but formulated for credal sets rather than second-order distributions, and grounded in Integral Probability Metrics (IPMs)~\citep{muller1997integral}.
+IPMs encompass many widely used distances between probability measures, including total variation, Wasserstein distance, and maximum mean discrepancy, and let practitioners pick the one best suited to the task at hand.
 We instantiate the framework with the total variation distance, which yields particularly simple and efficient measures for multiclass classification.
 In the binary case, this choice recovers the uncertainty measures of \citet{hullermeier2022quantification}.
 Empirical results on standard benchmarks show that the resulting measures are competitive with existing baselines, thereby making them well tailored to machine learning needs.

 \emph{Paper organization.} In Section~\ref{sec:prelim}, we introduce the learning setting and notation.
 In Section~\ref{sec:uq}, we review existing approaches to credal uncertainty quantification, discuss their limitations, and position our proposal in relation to recent work.
 In Section~\ref{sec:novel}, we present our distance-based framework and derive a novel family of measures for total, aleatoric, and epistemic uncertainty.
-In Section~\ref{sec:exp}, we report empirical results, and in Section~\ref{sec:conlc} we conclude.
+In Section~\ref{sec:exp}, we report empirical results, and in Section~\ref{sec:conlc}, we conclude.
+Complementary results can be found in the supplementary material.